There are countless lazy articles on the Internet about how to save more money, 99.9% of which are detached from reality.

 Now that I have more breathing room, I practice the anti-budget.

-One of my friends introduced me to Digit, which turned out to be the perfect platform for my casual money-management style.
-It’s a free service that scans your spending habits and automatically tucks away tiny amounts of money into “invisible” savings.
+One of my friends introduced me to Qapital, which turned out to be the perfect platform for my casual money-management style.
+It’s a paid service that scans your spending habits and automatically tucks away tiny amounts of money into “invisible” savings.
 Out of sight, out of mind.

-The funny part (beyond the obvious) was that I didn’t notice the missing $250.
-It came from my account in tiny increments — $7 here, $11 there — and I never felt the pinch.
+The funny part is that I didn’t notice the missing $702.
+It came from my account in tiny increments — $7 here, $19 there — and I never felt the pinch.

 So …. yeah.
 Big fan of these guys.
-I recommend checking out Digit if you have a relaxed budgeting style.
-(It’s free.
-No minimums, no fees, and they guarantee against overdraft charges.
-If you use that link, I’ll get $5 for the referral — and of course, it’s always free for you.)
+I recommend checking out Qapital if you have a relaxed budgeting style.
+(If you use the code ‘paula’, you’ll get a bonus $25 after you make your first deposit — score!)

 Recurring Savings > Willpower